ITRS-Group/cordial/gdna/README.md

 gdna-1  | 2024-06-25T23:28:36Z INFO: gdna: finished on start-up
 ```

-It takes a few seconds for the components to start up, and you should be able to access the web dashboards on port 8443.
+It takes a few seconds for the components to start up, and you should be able to access the web dashboard server on port 8443.
 If you have enabled access to the Gateway on port 8100 then connect your Active Console to see the `GDNA` Managed Entity and data as it is being reported.

 > [!IMPORTANT]
 > Remember that your Active Console can only connect to a named Gateway once, so if you are already connected to a `Demo Gateway` then this new connection will fail; disconnect from the other `Demo Gateway` connection and try again.